caglarorhan/turkcewordle/readme.md

 Turkish Word Guess Game is a fun and educational game inspired by the popular Wordle.
 This game challenges players to guess a hidden Turkish word within a limited number of attempts.
 It's an engaging way to improve vocabulary and language skills while having fun.

+Multi-language support added.
+You can play the game in English, Spanish, German and Turkish.
+You can add your own language support by following the instructions below.  [i18n Support and Contribution section](#i18n-support-and-contribution).

 ![Game Screenshot](/screenshots/emptygameboard.JPG)
 ![Game Screenshot](/screenshots/filledgameboard.JPG)
 ![Game Screenshot](/screenshots/game_information.JPG)